natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-18-one-hand-one-heart-two-tongues.md

 description: A discussion on the bilingual revival of _West Side Story_ and its efforts to redress cultural biases.
 emoji: 🎭
 tags:
+  - 🎭 Entertainment
-  - 🎶 musicals
+  - 🌍 Culture
-  - 🇵🇷 Puerto Ricos
-  - 🩰 dance
+  - ✍️ Literature
-  - 🌆 gentrification
+  - 🌆 Urban Spaces
-  - 📖 adaptations
 haiku: |
   Sharks rise, Jets can’t hide,
   Bilingual dreams collide,